jitware/board-games/README.md

 The main goal of the project is to learn and practice object-oriented programming.
 Developing several board games, starting from the same base or library.
-Starting from the library created, it should be possible to develop games like Tic Tac Toe, Snake, Chess.
+Starting from the library created, it should be possible to develop games like Tic Tac Toe, Monopoly, Chess.

 ## Project